 - UCI Policies and Procedures - Privacy and Access to Information

 - UCI Registrar - Privacy and Student Records

 - UCI Office of Research - Privacy and Confidentiality

-- UCI Policies Applying to Campus Activities, Organizations, and Students - Section 130.00
+- UCI Policies Applying to Student Records - Section 130.00

 - UCI Administrative Policies and Procedures - Sec 720-11 Privacy of and Access to Information (Excluding Student Records) - Guidelines

 - UCI Website - Privacy and Legal Notice

 - UCI Information Security and Privacy - Privacy Matters Resource